mattbnz/web-matt/content/w/2023-goals.md

 **Build a sustainable business that provides a home and infrastructure to support a continuous cycle of development, validation and growth of software systems fulfilling the mission and vision above.**
 * Accumulate meaningful impact via a portfolio of systems rather than one big bet.
 * Focus on opportunities that promote the decarbonisation of our economy (the most pressing problem our society faces), but not at the expense of ignoring compelling opportunities to contribute impact to other real problems also.
-* Favour the marathon over the sprint - while being first can be fun and convey benefits, it's often the fast-followers who learn from the intial mistakes and deliver lasting change and broader impact.
+* Favour the marathon over the sprint - while being first can be fun and convey benefits, it's often the fast-followers who learn from the initial mistakes and deliver lasting change and broader impact.

 I'm not going to write a lot here about the rationale for this strategy.
 Firstly because I can't do so briefly, and secondly because I don't think the rationale is critically important.
 Strategy is relatively easy to adapt and change, and I'm fortunate enough to be in a position where I have the runway and freedom to give this a go, and then course correct or pivot if I realise its not working or completely the wrong approach.